Itchy dogs

 Signs of being itchy and skin disease account for up to 40% of vet visits for dogs.
 There are many different problems that may cause your dog to itch.

+Some conditions are more common in different breeds or at different ages.
+Depending on the cause and condition, dogs may need lifelong treatment.
 If your dog becomes itchy, consult a vet for advice as soon as possible.
 If left untreated, itching can worsen and lead to severe self-trauma, hair loss, and skin infections.

 What to do